Start the Project#

 Running Docker Compose#

 Docker Compose is suitable for reviewing your development progress or exploring the project.
-It comprises four services: Traefik webserver, Frontend, Backend, and a Postgres
+It comprises four services: Traefik web server, Frontend, Backend, and a Postgres

 database, mimicking a production environment.